tldr-pages/tldr/pages/common/ninja.md

 `ninja`

-- Build in the current directory, with 4 parallel jobs at max:
+- Build in the current directory, executing 4 jobs at a time in parallel:

 `ninja -j {{4}}`